 Conventional tests include a polysomnogram, which is typically administered overnight in a sleep clinic with a technician monitoring the data.
 Because these tests are costly and require specialist facilities, they are becoming less common.

 Home testing is a more typical option and works similarly to a polysomnogram using FDA-approved testing devices.
-The data recorded might look comparable to that tracked by a smartwatch, but the difference is in the reliability of that information.
+The data recorded might look comparable to that tracked by a smartwatch, but the difference is in the reliability of that information because of how the testing devices have been tested themselves to make sure they meet quality standards.

 Using a Fitness Tracker With Verified Sleep Apnea

-After having sleep apnea confirmed, you can use your smartwatch or fitness tracker to see how the results vary and share that information with your physician, who will undoubtedly be interested in how efforts to promote healthier breathing and nighttime rest are impacting you.
-Alongside medical approaches and sleep devices, you can be proactive about enhancing natural sleep with varied proven techniques such as effective breathing routines, nutritional changes, and audio tracks to reset your nervous system.
+After having sleep apnea confirmed, you can use your smartwatch or fitness tracker to see how your sleep data varies and share that information with your physician.
+Many patients are looking for lifestyle opportunities in addition to weight loss that can support healthier breathing and nighttime rest.
+Alongside medical approaches and sleep devices, you can be proactive about enhancing natural sleep with various techniques such as effective breathing routines, nutritional opportunities, resetting your nervous system and optimizing your environment.

-To learn more, order your copy of Sleep Apnea Solution today and get started with a Sleep Environment Checklist, nutritional guide, and personalized Sleep Apnea Assessment included!
+To learn more, order your copy of Sleep Apnea Solution today and get started with an easy breathing routine, Sleep Environment Checklist, Nutritional guide, and the Personalized Sleep Apnea Assessment included!